2018-19 CHABRAJA POSTDOCTORAL FELLOWS

 He served as Research Asst.
 Professor at the Center for the Study of Force and Democracy, Temple University in 2016-17.
 His dissertation (2016) topic is “A Global Brotherhood of Paramilitaries: American Conservatives, Anticommunist Internationalism, and Covert Warfare in the Cold War”.
-His first book, Revolutionaries for the Right: Anticommunist Internationalism and Paramilitary Violence in the Cold War, will be published by UNC Press in March 2018.
+His first book, Revolutionaries for the Right: Anticommunist Internationalism and Paramilitary Violence in the Cold War, has been published by UNC Press in March 2018.
 At NU Kyle is teaching a seminar on "The United States in the Global Cold War" and a lecture course on the "History of US Foreign Relations."

 Back to top